 These days, however, we are allowing emotions at work and recognizing the benefits of doing so.
 And emotional intelligence matters more than it used to because the workplace has changed.
 Today we work largely in teams, not isolation, for one thing, and savvy companies are realizing that recognizing emotions can exist lead to healthier environments.
 This doesn’t mean it’s an emotional free-for-all by any means, but it does mean people are more likely to be aware of their own and others’ emotions and act accordingly.
 People with higher emotional intelligence are also more adaptable to change—a must in our fast-changing digital age.

 In addition, leaders with higher emotional intelligence tend to have happier employees who then stay longer, reducing the costs of attrition, and try harder, increasing productivity.
-An article at Forbes cites examples of salespeople with higher emotional intelligence significantly outperforming other salespeople and states that in a study of 515 executives, emotional intelligence was a higher predictor of success than experience or IQ.
+An article from SuperOffice cites examples of salespeople with higher emotional intelligence significantly outperforming other salespeople and states that in a study of 515 executives, emotional intelligence was a higher predictor of success than experience or IQ.

 Companies that are hiring want to make sure they choose job candidates who will mesh well with existing teams.
-As a result, about 20 percent of organizations are now testing for emotional intelligence as part of their hiring processes.
+As a result, about 71 percent of organizations are now valuing emotional intelligence in an employee over IQ.
 Even the smartest person needs good people skills to succeed these days.
 A high IQ alone is no longer enough.

 Emotional Intelligence Skills